Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

    ![](/workshop/images/TopologyView.png)

+12. We are now ready to view the Anomaly Detection application in a Browser.

 ## View Application via Browser

 13. To view your containerized application in a browser, click the URL icon in the topology view.